 The operations manager of Romania was funded by EGI.eu to participate to the Community Forum 2012.

 The tools and procedures in place that allow a RC to safely move from testing to production status are being reviewed.
 These are currently not sufficiently flexible, and experience in running a grid infrastructure at a RC level is being currently gathered while running a certified production site.
-A training programme for site administrators is being planned in collaboration with EMI,
+A training program for site administrators is being planned in collaboration with EMI,

 VO Services

-The EGI VO Services [VOS] – defined at the beginning of EGI-InSPIRE as part of NA3 and now migrated to SA1 – aim at supporting Vos in the whole process of start-up, management and operation, pointing out to tools, services, documentation and guidelines to maximize the usage of the resources, easing service deployment, and bridging the VO community with the infrastructure need.
+The EGI VO Services [VOS] – defined at the beginning of EGI-InSPIRE as part of NA3 and now migrated to SA1 – aim at supporting VOs in the whole process of start-up, management and operation, pointing out to tools, services, documentation and guidelines to maximize the usage of the resources, easing service deployment, and bridging the VO community with the infrastructure need.

 VO services are mature enough to be supported by NGI operational teams and the expertise on operating those services is also widely available in the operations community.
 NGIs are responsible for supporting and operating the developed VO services, and of contributing to the maintenance of the existing documentation base.